 But your work doesn’t end there.

 Keeping your SEO ranking on the rise is a maintenance job and you need to keep close tabs on who’s visiting your website, as well as where they’re going to and where they’re coming from in order to tune and optimize your website further.
+Check out BigTimeDaily’s article on how optimizing ecommerce sites for crawl budget impacts SEO.

 You need to closely follow your website’s google analytics reports, track which keywords your customers searched for to find your website, which products are generating the highest traffic, and which parts of your website are underperforming (high bounce rates).